3Preeti/Heart-Disease-Detection/README.md

 ## License
-   This project is licensed under the MIT License.See the LICENSE file for details.
+   This project is licensed under the MIT License.See the [MIT LICENSE](LICENSE) file for details.